 4. Method of Science for Fixation of Belief (Disciplined Inquiry)

 In Collected Papers, Peirce (1934) described fourth the method of science as a way to resolve doubt.
-The essence of this method is that it is repeatable by other inquirers, and if the method is properly followed, they should arrive at the same conclusion and hence the same belief.
+The essence of this method is that it is repeatable by others, and it does not depend on what humans currently believe.
+If the method is properly followed, other inquirers should arrive at the same conclusion.

 To satisfy our doubts, therefore, it is necessary that a method should be found by which our beliefs may be determined by nothing human, but by some external permanency — by something upon which our thinking has no effect....
 Such is the method of science [disciplined inquiry] (5:384).